 ...

-Effectively, even though R4 has the same prefix received via Area 0, it now prefers the path via R3 due to the transit capability feature.
+Effectively, even though R4 has the same prefix received via Area 0, it now prefers path via R3 due to the transit capability feature.
 Check the summary LSA advertised by R3:

 R3: